 One of the most detrimental myths to Asians and Asian-Americans is the model minority myth for a number of reasons – mental health definitely being one of those reasons.
-Mental health and the awareness of mental illnesses is not generally talked about in the Asian household – treated as a shameful anomaly in the community.
-Some statistics cited from the Asian Health Coalition, found that Asian American women have the highest suicide rate among women over age 65 as well as the second highest among women 15 to 24.
+Mental health and the awareness of mental illnesses are not generally talked about in the Asian household – treated as shameful anomalies in the community.
+Some statistics cited from the Asian Health Coalition, stated that Asian-American women have the highest suicide rate among women over age 65 as well as the second highest among women 15 to 24.
 Without talking about mental health in the AAPI community, we silence and shame those who suffer.

 Ramey Ko has shared this story with us, let’s share our stories too and raise awareness for AAPI mental health.